cdl-geneseo/geneseo-dictionary/E/Eats.md

 # Eats

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Eats

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 noun 1.
 Nickname for Sigma Delta Tau, visual (English pun on the shapes of its Greek Letters ΣΔΤ); &quot;We have a closed party with the Eats tomorrow.&quot;